redux-saga/redux-saga/docs/api/README.md

 - `options: Object` - A list of options to pass to the middleware.
 Currently supported options are:

   - `sagaMonitor` : [SagaMonitor](#sagamonitor) - If a Saga Monitor is provided, the middleware will deliver monitoring events to the monitor.

   - `logger` : Function -  defines a custom logger for the middleware.
 By default, the middleware logs all errors and warnings to the console.
 This option tells the middleware to send errors/warnings to the provided logger instead.
 The logger is called with the params `(level, ...args)`.
 The 1st indicates the level of the log ('info', 'warning' or 'error').
 The rest corresponds to the following arguments (You can use `args.join(' ') to concatenate all args into a single StringS`).

+  - `onError` : Function - if provided, the middleware will call it with uncaught errors from Sagas. useful for sending uncaught exceptions to error tracking services.

 #### Example